2amDev/newstring/README.md

 Basic String Class Implimentaton
 ====================

-Simple c++ class I made to get more experience with c++ constructors and operators, intentionally utilizes only malloc and free.
+Simple c++ class, I made to get more experience with c++ constructors and operators, intentionally utilizing only malloc and free.

-Accepts and has converts between both c-style and wide char strings, as I have commonly found myself using or recieving a combination of the two, yet only using the ASCII charset.
+Accepts and has converts between both c-style and wide char strings, as I have commonly found myself using or receiving a combination of the two, yet never needing beyond the ASCII charset.

 <pre><code>
 wchar_t* w_str() //  get wide string